re-mote-sensing/re-mote/README.md

 # arduino-motes

+**For instructions on how to set up the shields and connections to avoid pin overlaps, please refer to the [Pin Mapping](https://gitlab.cas.mcmaster.ca/re-mote/arduino-motes/wikis/Pin-Mappings) wiki page**

 In order to get this project running:

 * Install the Arduino IDE if you do not have it.